ICOA-SBC/MD_DL_BA/Timenucy/readme.md

 ## Model architecture

-The model doesn't duplicate the CNN-LSTM / LRCN part: all the frames will go through a unique CNN.
+Basically, the model doesn't duplicate the CNN-LSTM / LRCN part: all the frames will go through a unique CNN.
 Then each output (as many as the frame number) will be concatenated and will feed the LSTM layers.

-Basically, the CNN part should be able to predict the affinity and the LSTM part add an interpretation level to this sequence of affinity to output a single prediction.
+Basically, the CNN-LSTM part should be able to predict the affinity and the LSTM part add an interpretation level to this sequence of affinity to output a single prediction.

-The CNN-LSTM / LRCN part is inspired by the models used on 3D data:
+The CNN-LSTM part is inspired by the models used on 3D data:
 * `cnn.py` contains regular Conv3d layers
 * `densecnn.py` contains DenseBlock (as found in **densenet**)